R actor produces 'null' message when R not found on PATH

 Kepler via svn and try it out without first installing R. The solution

 is to have some Non-R demos at the first and to have the R demos very

 clearly marked.
 As a first demo, I propose the predator/prey demo, it is

 So, there should be a bug report for this as well.

 I'll close this after I create new bugs to address the above issue

-#4 Updated by Christopher Brooks almost 11 years ago
+#4 Updated by Christopher Brooks about 11 years ago

 I'm closing this one: